santiagoromero20/HomeCreditDefaultRisk/README.md

 ## Technologies and Teachings

 On this project I dealt with a very big dataset, I had more than 120 features from more than 300k clients of the bank.
-This obligate to oneself, to start thinking about the feature and model selection more carefully.
+This obligate me to start thinking about the feature and model selection more carefully.
 In order to mantain a "Computantionally Efficient" project, as this was done locally on my laptop.

 I really focus on doing a wide and insightful EDA.
 Also, I learned the problems and techniques to deal with a very common issue, handling a dataset with Imbalanced data.
 Even more, I had to implement Dimensionallity Reduction techniques, in order to be able of visualize the separabillity of the classes.